SarahMSalah/Down_Counter/README.md

-Description
+Description:
-This project contains a 4-bit synchronous down counter written in Verilog.
+This repository contains a 4-bit synchronous down counter written in Verilog.
 The counter can load an input value, decrement on each clock pulse, and raise a flag when the counter reaches zero.

 Module: Down_Counter
 Inputs